keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 ### Preprocess data for classification

-Preprocessing for fine-tuning is much simpler than for our pretraining MLM task.
+Preprocessing for fine-tuning is much simpler than for our pretraining MaskedLM task.
 We just tokenize our input sentences and we are ready for training!